 The Society approves and encourages the formation and development of regional meetings and activities of its members in accord with the purposes of the Society.
 The members of a given region may elect their own chairperson or petition the President to appoint one.

 Article V- Rules and Procedure

 1. The rules contained in the current edition of Robert's Rules of Order Revised shall govern the Society in all cases in which they are not inconsistent with Constitution or By-Laws of the Society.
 When circumstances warrant, the Board is empowered to conduct electronically such business of the Society as it deems necessary.
 This business may include induction of new members, election of officers and Board members, and voting on resolutions.

 2. In elections held in accordance with Article III, Section 3 of the Constitution of the Society, the procedures and restrictions of Robert's Rules of Order Revised shall be followed, except that if no majority be obtained after two ballots , the candidate obtaining the lowest number of votes on the second ballot shall be dropped from the third ballot; and if no majority be obtained after three ballots, the two candidates with the highest number of votes on the third ballot shall alone be eligible for the fourth ballot, unless one of them withdraws, in which case the next highest shall be considered eligible and so forth.

 3. Resolutions to be proposed for adoption by the Society shall usually be transmitted to the Committee on Resolutions.
 The Committee shall consist of at least three (3) active members of the Society .
 The Vice President shall chair the Committee.
 The President shall appoint the other members of the Committee.

 Article VI- Amendments

-These By-Laws may be amended by vote of the majority of the members present and voting at any business meeting, provided the the proposed amendment was included in the call to the meeting, or was submitted at the previous annual meeting, or is recommended by a two-thirds vote of the Board of Directors.
+These By-Laws may be amended by vote of the majority of the members present and voting at any in person or online business meeting, provided the proposed amendment was included in the call to the meeting, or was submitted at the previous annual meeting, or is recommended by a two-thirds vote of the Board of Directors.